nglcs/rancheiro/README.md

     </a>
 </p>

-> Automagically generate labels diagrams of the rancher infrasctructure
+> Automatically generate labels diagrams of the rancher infrastructure

 ### :pushpin: Topics